jakejs/jake/README.md

     , 'tests/*'
     ]);

-The NpmPublisTask will automatically create a `publish` task which performs the following steps:
+The NpmPublishTask will automatically create a `publish` task which performs the following steps:

 1. Bump the version number in your package.json